-The standing stocks of all compartments in the model were presented in Table 5, while only the mean values were used for the LIM model input.
-Except for the bacteria, the OC contents in standing stocks of GS1 were higher than GC1.
-The stock of non-living components constituted the largest part of OC in both sites, which was fourth-order of magnitude higher than that of living components.
+The standing stocks of all compartments for the model were presented in Table 5, while only the mean values were used for the LIM model input.
+Except for the bacteria, the OC contents in standing stocks were higher in GS1 than in GC1.
+The stock of non-living components constituted the largest part of OC in both sites, which was four orders of magnitude higher than that of living components.
 The meiofauna and macrofauna biomass and richness were remarkably depressed in the canyon due to the physical disturbances (Liao et al., 2017; 2020).
-In contrast, the larger group macrofauna had greater biomass than meiofauna on the slope.
+In contrast, the larger group of macrofauna had greater biomass than meiofauna on both the slope and canyon.

 Oxygen utilization